 Also pushing Sydney to see beyond avo on toast in the AM is Boon Cafe.
-From the crew behind Chat Thai, Boon Cafe is a big-time foodie favourite.
 Operating as an all-day cafe, restaurant, and Thai grocer, for breakfast (8am - 12pm), you'll find Single O coffee served alongside chicken or crab congee, omurice with jalapeno sriracha sauce, and pork skewers with sticky rice.
-There's also croissants smothered in lime-green pandan custard, a Thai-style fried chicken burger, brown rice bowls, and more.
+There are also croissants smothered in lime-green pandan custard, a Thai-style fried chicken burger, brown rice bowls, and more.
 As well as its long and adventurous menu, everything is made in-house from scratch, making Boon a super special cafe in Sydney.

 Melbourne-based Industry Beans set up shop on York Street in the Sydney CBD back in 2019.
 Called a "concept cafe" it's sleek and minimalist inside, but still warm and inviting with timber booths to seat up to 20.
 As well as lattes and cappuccinos to fuel your morning commute, you'll find Industry Beans famous "Bubble Cup"—essentially a caffeinated bubble tea made with cold brew, tapioca pearls, and house-blended condensed-soy milk.
 Order yours in the OG flavour, or salted caramel, or a vegan spin too.
 The food menu is laced with coffee (in a refined way)—think coffee caviar that sits atop fruit sashimi, and a coffee-rubbed Wagyu burger.